td-github-training/td-github-training.github.io/docs/docs/advanced/git/git_stash.md

     - Adds it to the stash ref and updates the stash reflog
     - Useful for scripts
     - Easily confused with `git stash push`, but doesn't return a clean working directory

+---

+## Stashing commits

+Git mostly stays out of your way as you create and switch between branches, however, Git disallows switching branches when the switch could result in losing uncommitted changes.

+This typically happens when the changes in your current working directory or staging area conflict with the branch you are trying to switch to.
+If the same file has been modified in your current branch and in the branch you're trying to check out, Git will prevent the branch switch to avoid overwriting those modifications.

+In these situations, you have two options:

+1. **Commit your changes**: `git commit`
+2. **Stash your changes**: `git stash`

+**Stashing** allows you to save changes that you don't want to commit immediately.
+You can apply the stashed changes later, even on a different branch.

+### Basic stashing

+You're in the middle of working on a feature when you need to switch branches to fix a bug.
+You don't want to commit half-done work, so you can stash the changes.

+1. Modify a file in your repository but do not commit the changes.
+2. Run `git stash`.
+Your changes are saved in a new stash and your working directory is reverted to the last commit.
+3. Switch to another branch and make some changes.
+4. Switch back to the original branch.

+### Applying stashes

+Now that the bug is fixed, you want to go back to working on the feature.
+You can apply the stashed changes to your working directory.

+1. Run `git stash list`.
+This will show a list of all stashes.
+You should see the stash you created earlier.
+2. Run `git stash apply`.
+This will apply the most recent stash to your working directory.

+### Stashing specific files

+Sometimes, you only want to stash changes to certain files.
+You can do this with `git stash push`.

+1. Modify two files in your repository but do not commit the changes.
+2. Run `git stash push -m "A descriptive message" <file>`.
+Replace `<file>` with the path to one of the files you modified.
+This will create a new stash with only the changes to that file.

+### Dropping a stash

+Once you've applied a stash and made sure you won't need it again, you can drop it to keep your stash list clean.

+1. Run `git stash list`.
+This will show a list of all stashes.
+2. Run `git stash drop <stash>`.
+Replace `<stash>` with the name of the stash you want to drop.

+### Stashing untracked Files

+By default, `git stash` will not stash untracked files.
+If you want to include untracked files, you can use `git stash -u`.

+1. Create a new file in your repository but do not stage or commit it.
+2. Run `git stash -u`.
+This will create a new stash that includes the untracked file.

+Remember, stashing is a powerful tool that allows you to save changes without committing them.
+It's useful when you need to switch context quickly, but don't want to lose your current work.